zdrgeo/bulk-data-collector/readme.md

 k6 run collector.js
 ```

-Open Azure Monitor and run the following query to visualize CPU Usage metric.
+Open Azure Monitor and run the following query to visualize CPU Usage metric of the devices with serial numbers "AB00", "AB01", "AB10" and "AB11".

 ```kusto
 customMetrics